 Screen-printing, more than any other technique, gives Will the precision and control he needs to reproduce his very detailed line drawings.
 To this detail he likes to add bright blocks of colour and an element of abstraction – none of his drawings are exact renderings of what he sees – in order to produce urban scenes that are unique to his style.
 All of his original works are hand-drawn, then each edition screen-printed by Will in his studio.

-Will has exhibited at a number of shows in London and across the UK.
-High profile commissions and clients include the Southbank Centre and the Royal Academy of Arts.
+As well as regularly taking on private and commercial commissions, Will has also exhibited at a number of shows in London and across the UK.
+High profile commissions and clients include the Southbank Centre, Royal Academy of Arts and the NHS .